chad-autry/angular-obstruction-fov/README.md

 # Notes
 * Cells are visited multiple times with distinct angles.
 It should be possible to merge them before processing
 * The view is asymetric, but could be made symetric with some work
-* Notice that diagonals cannot be seen through if the von Neuman neighbors are obstructed
+* Notice that diagonals from the viewer cannot be seen into if the shared von Neuman neighbors are obstructed